-Medium Well-being Children who score in the high range on fewer than 4 of the 5
+Medium Well-being Children who score in the high range on fewer than 4 of the 5 measures of well-being, and have no low-range scores.

 Low Well-being Children who score in the low range on at least 1 of the 5 measures of well-being.